Thinking of adding solar to your home and not sure how to get started or what to expect? Here’s a guide to having a quality experience

 On the other side of the spectrum, customer-centric sites are informational, educational and present the material from the customer’s point-of-view.
 They provide information before asking you for yours.
 These companies emphasize the virtues of solar, how you can save money, and how you can have a positive impact the environment.
 They explain the technical and financial options in an un-biased way and make it easy for you to contact them when you are ready for more information.

 Take a good look at the pictures on each website.
-Look for pictures that are of actual jobs that the company has done and not stock photos.
+Look for pictures that are of actual solar panel installation jobs that the company has done in Connecticut and not stock photos.
 Look for the quality of the work they present.
 Look at the scope of the work.
 You can tell a lot about the company’s capabilities and work ethic from pictures of their installations.

 By knowing these tell-tale signs and how to recognize them, you’ll be able to identify the motives behind the messages.
 Trust your instincts and choose companies that are not only capable handling the entire scope of the project, but also give you the sense that you’ll feel at ease throughout the entire process.
 Should you progress to the point where you request a site evaluation of your property, you should expect a full and impartial presentation of ALL of the options available to you and which one best suits your needs.